geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

 The GGC Activity system is designed to provide the Gardener insights into what is going on in their chapter and Geo Garden Club.

+The Activity entity is used to implement the [Recent Chapter Activities](../../user-guide/insights#recent-chapter-activities) and [Upcoming Chapter Activities](../../user-guide/insights.md#upcoming-chapter-activities) Insight widgets.

+The idea is that whenever a potentially interesting "activity" occurs in the system (a new user joins, a new garden is created, a new planting date is saved, etc.), a corresponding Activity document is generated.
+The Insight Widgets presents these activities and includes links that allow the user to drill down and find out more about the activity if they want.
+This provides users with a kind of situational awareness about their chapter (or other chapters, if they go to Lurk Mode).

 ## User experience